Lameguy64/PSn00bSDK/README.md

 hardware, the compiler is separate (GCC) and should be acquired from GNU.
 The library API is intentionally written to resemble the library API of the official libraries as closely as possible.
-This design decision is not only for familiarity reasons and so that existing sample code and tutorials would still apply, but to also make porting existing homebrew originally made with official SDKs to PSn00bSDK easier with few modifications.
+This design decision is not only for familiarity reasons to experienced programmers, but also so that existing sample code and tutorials would still apply to this SDK, as well as making the process of porting over existing homebrew originally made with official SDKs easier with minimal modification, provided it doesn't use libgs.

-PSn00bSDK is currently a work in progress and cannot really be considered production ready, but what is currently implemented should be enough to produce some interesting homebrew with the SDK, especially with extensive support for the GPU and GTE hardware.
-There's no reason not to fully support the hardware features of the target platform when they have been fully documented for years (nocash's PSX specs document in this case).
+PSn00bSDK is currently a work in progress and cannot really be considered production ready, but what is currently implemented should be enough to produce some interesting homebrew with the SDK, especially with its extensive support for the GPU and GTE hardware.
+There's no reason not to fully support hardware features of a target platform when said hardware features have been fully documented for years (nocash's PSX specs document in this case).

-Most of libpsn00b is written mostly in MIPS assembly, more so functions that interface with hardware.
-Many of the standard C functions are implemented in custom MIPS assembly instead of equivalents found in the BIOS ROM for performance reasons.
+Most of libpsn00b is written mostly in MIPS assembly, moreso functions that interface with the hardware.
+Many of the standard C functions are implemented in custom MIPS assembly instead of equivalents found in the BIOS ROM, for both stability (the BIOS libc implementation of the PlayStation is actually buggy) and performance reasons.

 ## Notable features
-As of September 19, 2020
+As of January 5, 2021

-* Extensive GPU support with polygon primitives, high-speed DMA VRAM transfers and DMA ordering table processing.
+* Extensive GPU support with polygon, line and sprite primitives, high-speed DMA transfers for VRAM data and ordering tables.
 All video modes for both NTSC and PAL standards also supported with fully adjustable display area and automatic video standard detection based on last GPU mode.
-No BIOS ROM string checks used.
+No BIOS ROM checks used.

-* Extensive GTE support with rotate, translate, perspective correction and lighting through assembly macros (for both C and ASM) and high performance matrix and vector functions.
+* Extensive GTE support with rotate, translate, perspective correction and lighting fully supported via C and assembly GTE macros, with high speed matrix and vector functions.
 All calculations performed in fixed point integer math.

-* Stable interrupt service routine with easy to use callback system for simplified handling and hooking of hardware and DMA interrupts, no crude event handler hooks or kernel hacks used and should be compatible with HLE BIOS implementations.
-Should also play well with writing loader programs.
+* Flexible interrupt service routine with easy to use callback mechanism for simplified handling and hooking of hardware and DMA interrupts, no crude event handler hooks or kernel hacks providing great compatibility with HLE BIOS implementations.
+Should work without issue in loader/menu type programs.

-* Complete Serial I/O support with SIOCONS driver for tty console access through serial interface.
-Handshake and flow control also supported.
+* Complete Serial I/O support with SIOCONS driver for tty stdin/stdout console access.
+Hardware handshake for flow control also supported.

-* BIOS controller functions for polling controller input work as intended thanks to proper interrupt handling.
-No crude manual polling of controllers in your main loop.
+* BIOS controller functions for polling controller input work as intended thanks to proper handling of hardware interrupts.
+No crude manual polling of controllers in a main loop.
+BIOS memory card functions may also work, but not yet tested extensively.

-* Full CD-ROM support with data reading, CD audio and XA audio playback.
+* Full CD-ROM support with data read, CD audio and XA audio playback support.
-  Features built-in ISO9660 file system parser for locating files and supports directories containing more than 30 files (classic ISO9660 only, no Rock Ridge or Joliet extensions support).
-Also supports multi-session discs.
+  Features built-in ISO9660 file system parser for locating files and supports directories containing more than 30 files (classic ISO9660 only, no Rock Ridge or Joliet extensions).
+Also supports reading new disc sessions in a multi-session disc.

 * Uses Sony SDK library syntax for familiarity to experienced programmers and to make porting existing homebrew projects to PSn00bSDK easier.